 If any of these apply to you, don’t try 12-hour intermittent fasting unless you have your doctor’s permission.

-Pros and cons of the 12-hour intermittent fasting method
+Pros and cons of the 12-hour intermittent fasting schedule

 ProsCons